Deepanshv/Secure_Talk/README.md

 - Verify the IP address is correct in the source files
 - Check firewall settings allow connections on port 3000

-### QR Scanner Not Working

-- Grant camera permissions to the app
-- Ensure good lighting when scanning
-- Try using the manual Session ID input option

 ### Messages Not Sending

 - Check server console for errors